NicolaiJGangdal/WebPortfolio/README.md

 # Welcome To My Portfolio WebPage

-Click here to go back to WebSite [Open Portfolio](http://localhost:3000/).
+Click here to go to WebSite [Open Portfolio](https://nicolaijgangdal.github.io/WebPortfolio).

 ## About the WebSite